nachocaru/xaprb.com/content/blog/2006-06-16-how-to-avoid-unique-index-violations-on-updates-in-mysql.md

 Now the query updates 4 to 5, then 3 to 4, and so on, avoiding any conflicts.
 ### More complex cases

-There are cases where the workaround can&#8217;t be as simple as the above:
+There are cases where the workaround can't be as simple as the above:

 <pre>update t set i = case when i &gt; 2 then i + 1 else i - 1 end;
 -- ERROR 1062 (23000): Duplicate entry '4' for key 1
 update t set i = case when i &gt; 2 then i + 1 else i - 1 end order by i desc;
 -- ERROR 1062 (23000): Duplicate entry '1' for key 1</pre>

-I can&#8217;t find a foolproof way to work around this.
-Here&#8217;s one statement that works on this particular situation:
+I can't find a foolproof way to work around this.
+Here's one statement that works on this particular situation:

 <pre>update t
    set i = case when i &gt; 2 then i + 1 else i - 1 end